The Changing Face Of Responsible Gambling

-- Self-Exclusion: It’s much easier to self-exclude not just from one operator but from all (in the United Kingdom) thanks to the Gamstop self-exclusion scheme.
+- Self-Exclusion: It’s much easier to self-exclude from one operator and all (in the United Kingdom) thanks to the Gamstop self-exclusion scheme.

-- Limits on Fixed Odds Terminals: Early in 2020, the UK Gambling Commission also imposed bet limits on fixed-odds betting terminals as part of an effort to control gambling addiction associated with them.
+- Limits on Fixed Odds Terminals: Early in 2020, the UK Gambling Commission also imposed bet limits on fixed-odds betting terminals to control gambling addiction associated with them.

-There are also many new innovative features available at gambling sites themselves which help combat the growth of problem gambling.
+There are also many new innovative features available at gambling sites themselves that help combat the growth of problem gambling.
 These include:

-- Self-Exclusion / Time Out: allowing players to put their account on temporary (reversible) hiatus.
+- Self-Exclusion / Time Out: allowing players to put their account on a temporary (reversible) hiatus.

 - Reality Check: a pop-up is triggered at certain time intervals to remind players to take a break and/or stop playing.